 - .1 Base the number, type, and capacity of chillers for a cooling plant on the calculated load, diversity factor, and load profile.
-Do not apply any safety factor for sizing chillers. - .2 Do not size a cooling plant for future expansion unless approved by the regional health authority. - .3 In urban and regional acute care facilities, provide multiple chiller systems such that with the largest system out of service the remaining equipment is capable of providing a minimum of 50% of the design load or 100% of the critical care area design load.
+Do not apply any safety factor for sizing chillers. - .2 Do not size a cooling plant for future expansion unless approved by the Project Manager. - .3 Provide multiple chiller and cooling tower systems such that with the largest system out of service the remaining equipment is capable of providing a minimum of 50% of the design load or 100% of the critical care area design load. - .4 Provide independent dedicated cooling systems for essential 24/7 operations such as data centres, MRI and CT room.